ClemensElflein/openmower.de/content/en/docs/step-by-step/2-robot-modification/robot-specific-guides/YardForce/pre-v1.2.0/classic-500b/index.md

 ---
-title: "YardForce Classic 500(B)"
+title: "Classic 500(B)"
-linkTitle: "YardForce Classic 500(B)"
+linkTitle: "Classic 500(B)"
-weight: 10
+weight: 30
 description: >
-  Modification Guide for YardForce Classic 500(B)
+  Modification Guide for YardForce Classic 500(B) with Mainboard ≤ 1.1.0-beta
 ---

 {{% alert title="v2 Hardware Only!" color="warning" %}}
 This guide here is for OpenMower v2.x Hardware!
 If you have v1 Hardware, follow the legacy docs [here](https://openmower.de/archive/v1.0.2/docs/), because for v1 hardware you will also need to modify the docking station!